The story behind Bond's Vesper Martini

 During World War II, Fleming was recruited by Rear Admiral John Godfrey, the Royal Navy's Director of Naval Intelligence to serve as his personal assistant.
 While working as a Naval Intelligence Officer, Fleming met Christine Granville, one of the most successful British secret agents to operate behind enemy lines.
 Born Krystyna Skarbek in Poland, during her years working for the Special Operations Executive (SOE) she had many codenames and according to James Bond: The Man and His World by Henry Chancellor, one of those names was "Vésperale".
 There are reports that Fleming had a brief affair with Christine Granville (AKA Vésperale) and it seems more than plausible she was the inspiration for Vesper Lynd and in turn the eponymously named Vesper Martini.

 Fleming's original Vesper specification: "In a deep champagne goblet.
-Three measures of Gordon's, one of vodka, half a measure of Kina Lillet" calls for a juniper forward London Dry gin, vodka and a long lost product called Kina Lillet.
-Now named Lillet Blanc, the modern day version is much changed from the Kina Lillet Bond's author knew and used in his hero's signature cocktail.
+Three measures of Gordon's, one of vodka, half a measure of Kina Lillet" calls for a juniper-forward London Dry gin, vodka and a long lost product called Kina Lillet.
+The lack of availability of this aperitif wine makes experiencing a true Bond-like Vesper more challenging but there are alternative kina aromatised-wines to substitute for Kina Lillet.

 Yes, yes, yes, it's a spirituous drink without juices which best shows its crystalline beauty when stirred rather than shaken.
 However, it's the one Martini about which no bartender should lecture a drinker who actually prefers, like James Bond, their Martinis "shaken not stirred".